 I definitely will be trying these out though, it doesn’t seem like it would hurt.

 Yes try what Murasakineko said, she provided a lot of useful information!
 Dont stressed out in gaining weight, it wont happen that fast.
-Good luck in weight gaining. although I think you are in the right weight though.posted over 4 years ago
+Good luck in weight gaining. although I think you are in the right weight though.posted about 5 years ago